swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 the data for this test, you will need internet access.
 Just enter the
 command:

-    git clone -b YYYY-MM-PLACE https://github.com/USERNAME/boot-camps.git
+    git clone -b 2013-05-lbl https://github.com/swcarpentry/boot-camps.git

-Followed by:

-    cd boot-camps
-    git checkout YYYY-MM-PLACE

-These 2 commands will grab all of the data needed for this workshop from the internet.
+This command will grab all of the data needed for this workshop from the internet.

 # Let's get started